 Additionally, the same study found that students who based their self-worth on internal sources, such as being a virtuous person or adhering to moral standards, were found to do better academically, and were less likely to use drugs or alcohol, or develop eating disorders.

-Another study found that those with high self-esteem suffer less emotional distress when encountering negative feedback from others, our negative outcomes beyond their control.
+Another study found that those with high self-esteem suffer less emotional distress when encountering negative feedback from others.
 The research clearly illustrates the importance of building a strong sense of internal self-value, rather than basing your self-worth and value on outside sources.

 Ways to value yourself more